Dragonsight91/dotfiles/readme.md

 7. **Util**

-    All the utilitiesthat i occasionally use. this is kept seperate from image and video, because these are more general utilities which also don't like running in half-width windows.
+    All the utilities that i occasionally use. this is kept seperate from image and video, because these are more general utilities which also don't like running in half-width windows.
     - Virtual Box
     - obs
     - Filezilla